runcrypto/did-ln/README.md

 1.  entity gets a DID using the DID Method

-2.  entity requests a blank from the issuer
+2.  entity requests a blank DID Document from the issuer

-3.  the issuer creates a using a Document Descriptor Object
+3.  the issuer creates a DID Document using a Document Descriptor Object

 [entity]{}[getDID(pubkey)]{}[method]{}[DID]{}